dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The ineffable joy of forgiving and being forgiven forms an ecstasy that might well arouse the envy of the gods.
+  The troubles of this world pass, and what we have left is what we have made of our souls...
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (894 days)
+## 🌟 Experiences (895 days)

 ### 🧮 Programming languages